opencord/voltha-docs/howto/release/preparation.rst

 ------------
 As release date approaches and development slows visit the `jira versions dashboard <https://jira.opencord.org/projects/VOL?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased>`_.

-- Create a new dashboard for the future release candidate.
+- Create a new/empty dashboard for the future release candidate.

+  - Click in the ``Version name`` box and type in VOLTHA-(X.Y)++ for the next release.
+  - Enter start/end dates if known, they should overlap with the last release.

 - Visit the current released candidate version and move all unresolved tickets into the future desktop.

+  - TSTs may want to review unresolved tickets for release notes content for partially completed work.

 - On release day click the [Release] button to close out the desktop.

 Confluence